LadyForest/flink-table-store-101/real-time-update/README.md

       </tbody>
   </table>

-- About Business Insights (This is directly from the TPC-H Specification)
+### About Business Insights

-  1. Pricing Summary Report Query (Q1)
+**Pricing Summary Report Query (Q1)**
 This query reports the amount of business that was billed, shipped, and returned.
 The Pricing Summary Report Query provides a summary pricing report for all lineitems shipped as of a given date.
 The date is within 60 - 120 days of the greatest ship date contained in the database.
 The query lists totals for extended price, discounted extended price, discounted extended price plus tax, average quantity, average extended price, and average discount.
 These aggregates are grouped by RETURNFLAG and LINESTATUS, and listed in ascending order of RETURNFLAG and LINESTATUS.
 A count of the number of lineitems in each group is included.

-  2. Forecasting Revenue Change Query (Q6)
-    This query quantifies the amount of revenue increase that would have resulted from eliminating certain company- wide discounts in a given percentage range in a given year.
-Asking this type of "what if" query can be used to look for ways to increase revenues.
-The Forecasting Revenue Change Query considers all the lineitems shipped in a given year with discounts between DISCOUNT-0.01 and DISCOUNT+0.01.
-The query lists the amount by which the total revenue would have increased if these discounts had been eliminated for lineitems with l_quantity less than quantity.
-Note that the potential revenue increase is equal to the sum of [l_extendedprice * l_discount] for all lineitems with discounts and quantities in the qualifying range.
+## Get Started

-- Brief Step Summary
+### Brief Step Summary
-  1. Start MySQL container via docker-compose, and generate the lineitem data with scale factor 10 (about 7.4G and 59 million records).
-The data will be loaded to the table `lineitem` under the database `tpch_s10` automatically.
-It takes about 2-3 minutes to generate the data, and 15-20 minutes to load the data.
-And then, the New Sales Refresh Function (RF1) and Old Sales Refresh Function (RF2) will be invoked with 100 as pair number to generate updates.
-  2. Download Flink release, Flink CDC connector and FTS dependencies, with tuned configuration, and start SQL CLI
+  1. Start MySQL container via docker-compose, and the container will generate data with scale factor 10 (about 59 million records) and load data to the table `lineitem` under the database `tpch_s10` automatically.
+It takes about 2-3 minutes to generate the data, and about 15 minutes to load the data.
+During this period, you can download and prepare Flink, Flink CDC and FTS dependencies, and start Flink cluster and SQL CLI.
-  3. Build pipelines to sync MySQL lineitem to FTS using Flink CDC and compute the query results.

-## QuickStart
+  2. After the load finishes, start the streaming CDC job to sync the full snapshot to FTS DWD table.

+  3. The container maintains a count down timer with 1 hour to invoke TPC-H's New Sales Refresh Function (RF1) and Old Sales Refresh Function (RF2) to continuously generate new orders and delete orders as updates, with certain intervals.
+The container keeps generating RF1 and RF2 until it is stopped.

 ### Step1 - Build Dokcer Image & Start Container
 Before start, please make sure your local machine has a least 20G free Docker Disk Image.
 If this condition cannot be met, please modify the docker-compose yaml at line 32 to change `sf` to 1.